Camera phone: Commercialization

 In 2019, Samsung Electronics announced the Galaxy A80, which has only rear cameras.
 When the user wants to take a selfie, the cameras automatically slide out of the back and rotate towards the user.
 This is known as a pop-up camera, and it allows smartphone displays to cover the entire front of the phone body without a notch or a punch hole on the top of the screen.
-Samsung, Xiaomi, OnePlus, and other manufacturers adopted a system where the camera "pops" out of the phone's body.
+Samsung, Xiaomi, Oppo, OnePlus, and other manufacturers adopted a system where the camera "pops" out of the phone's body.
 Also in 2019, Samsung developed and began commercialization of 64 and 108-megapixel cameras for phones.
 The 108 MP sensor was developed in cooperation with Chinese electronics company Xiaomi and both sensors are capable of pixel binning, which combines the signals of 4 or 9 pixels, and makes the 4 or 9 pixels act as a single, larger pixel.
 A larger pixel can capture more light (resulting in a higher ISO rating and lower image noise).
-Under display cameras are under development, which would place a camera under a special display that would allow the camera to see through the display, such as Samsung Galaxy Z Fold 3.
+Furthermore, under display cameras are being developed, which would be placed under a special display, allowing the camera to see through it, such as in the Samsung Galaxy Z Fold 3.